peteroupc/peteroupc.github.io/graphics.md

 11. Each sprite can be drawn above or below any of the 2-D layers.
 12. The application chooses one:
     1. Each sprite can undergo a 2-D affine transformation.
-    2. Each sprite can be drawn flipped on either or both axes.[^7]
+    2. Each sprite can be horizontally flipped, vertically flipped, or both.[^7]
     3. No affine transformation or flipping of sprites is allowed.
 13. Layers, tiles, and sprites may contain transparent pixels, but not translucent (semitransparent) pixels.
 As an exception, the 3-D layer may contain translucent pixels.